lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 Testing all the cases for the validator.
 \end{center}

-This might not seem significant, but it's actually a big improvement.
-We have complete test coverage, and we can be confident the `<message>` component can only be used with valid a `variant`.
+Simply making the `validateVariant` a separate function that is exported might seem like a small change, but it's actually a big improvement.
+By doing so, we were able to write tests for `validateVariant` with ease.
+We can be confident the `<message>` component can only be used with valid a `variant`.

 ## Separation of Concerns

-You may be wondering; are we *really* testing the `variant` prop here?
-The answer is no - not really!
-We added a test for our business logic - our organization only supports three different button types.
+We have written two different types of tests.
+The first is a UI test - that's the one where we make an assertions against the `classes()`.
+The second is for the validator.
+It tests business logic.

-There is an important distinction here.
-The first tests, where we use `classes()`, is a UI test; we are verifying that the UI layer is working correctly.
+To make this more clear, imagine your company specializes in component libraries.
+You design system specifies support for three message variants: success, warning and error.
+In this example, we are working on our Vue integration.
+In the future, you might build React and Angular integration, too.
+All three of the integrations could make use of the `validateVariant` function and test.
+It's the core business logic.

-The second test, for `variant`, is business logic.
+This distinction is important.
+When we use Vue Test Utils methods (such as `mount()` and `classes()`) we are verifying that the UI layer is working correctly.
+The test for `validateVariant` is for our business logic.
 This concept is known as *separation of concerns*.
 We will revisit this throughout the book.

 If you want to know if something is part of the UI or business logic, ask yourself this: "if I switched to React, would I be able to re-use this test?".

 In this case, you could absolutely reuse the validator test; this is tied to your business logic.
-The `classes()` test would have to be rewritten, because React and it's testing libraries have a different API.
+The `classes()` test would have to be rewritten, because React and it's testing libraries that have a different API.

-Ideally, you don't want your business logic to be coupled to your framework of choice; frameworks come and go, but it's unlikely the problems your business is solving will change.
+Ideally, you don't want your business logic to be coupled to your framework of choice; frameworks come and go, but it's unlikely the problems your business is solving will change significantly.

 I have seen poor separation of concerns costs companies tens of thousands of dollars; they get to a point where adding new features is risky and slow, because their core business problem is too tightly coupled to the UI.
+Rewriting the UI means rewriting the business logic.

 Understanding the difference between the two, and how to correctly structure your applications is the difference good engineers and great engineers.

 ## Another Example

 Let's see another example of testing props.
-This examples uses the `<navbar>` component, which looks like this:
+This examples uses the `<navbar>` component.
+You can find it in `examples/props/navbar.vue`.
+It looks like this:

 ```html
 <template>